wtechgo/vidhop-linux/readme.md

 ## Update & Uninstall

 >To update, execute `updatevidhop`.
->>This command will update Termux, update all Python packages used by VidHop and download new code from GitHub using `git fetch`.
+>>This command will update all Python packages used by VidHop and download new code from GitHub using `git fetch`.

 >To uninstall, execute  `uninstallvidhop`.
->>This will remove the code at `$PREFIX/opt/vidhop`, the loader at `$PREFIX/bin/vidhop` and the program will ask you
+>>This will remove the code at `/opt/vidhop`, the loader at `/usr/local/bin/vidhop` and the program will ask you
->>if you want to delete your VidHop media and metadata directory at `/sdcard/VidHop`.
+>>if you want to delete your VidHop media and metadata directory at `$HOME/Videos/VidHop`.

-In case you were wondering what `$PREFIX` is, it's a default [environment variable in Termux](https://github.com/termux/termux-packages/wiki/Termux-file-system-layout) that holds the path `/data/data/com.termux/files/usr`.
-That path is Termux' filesystem root, equivalent to `/` in Linux.

 ## Functional Information